GreeningSiren/Steamtools-Game-Uninstaller/README.md

 2. **"Game still installed" error**:
    - Uninstall the game from Steam first
-   - Verify the game doesn't appear in your Steam library
+   - Verify the game doesn't appear in your Steam library as installed

 3. **Permission errors**:
    - Run as administrator if needed